vjmp/pipbacktracking/README.md

 This could be improved, if there would be environment variable like `MAX_PIP_RESOLUTION_ROUNDS` instead of having hard coded 2000000 internal limit.
-Also adding this as environment variable (instead of configur
+Also adding this as environment variable (instead of command line option is better backwards compatibility, since "extra" environment variable does not kill old pip version commands, but CLI option will).

 ## Basic setup